programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 ```
 ## 4. Feature Selection

-If you were to cluster the entire `DNP_ancient_authors.csv` with k-means, you would not find any reasonable clusters in the dataset.
+If you were to cluster the entire `DNP_ancient_authors.csv` with *k*-means, you would not find any reasonable clusters in the dataset.
 This is frequently the case when working with real-world data.
 However, in such cases, it might be pertinent to search for subsets of features that help us to structure the data.
-Since we are only dealing with ten features, we could theoretically do this manually.
-However, since we have already implemented a basic algorithm to help us find potentially interesting combinations of features, we can also use our `progressiveFeatureSelection()` function.
+As we are only dealing with ten features, we could theoretically do this manually.
+However, because we have already implemented a basic algorithm to help us find potentially interesting combinations of features, we can also use our `progressiveFeatureSelection()` function.
 In this tutorial, we will search for three features that might be interesting to look at.
 Yet, feel free to try out different `max_features` with the `progressiveFeatureSelection()` function (as well as `n_clusters`).
-The selection of only three features (as well as n=3 clusters for the k-means instance) was a random choice that already led to some exciting results; however, this does not mean that there are no other promising combinations that might be worth examining.
+The selection of only three features (as well as n=3 clusters for the *k*-means instance) was a random choice which unexpectedly led to some exciting results; however, this does not mean that there are no other promising combinations whcih might be worth examining.

 ```Python
 selected_features = progressiveFeatureSelection(df_authors_standardized, max_features=3, n_clusters=3)